Qunfunction/Visible-ship-dataset/README.md

 #### rename_label
 It is a method for modifying the target name to a specific label name in the dataset.

-# Install and reproduce experiments
+# Install and Reproduce experiments
 ## 1. Installation

 This implementation is based on mmdetection(v1.0.0),which can be found in the GitHub by searching the key word of mmdetection.